myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-03-28T12:07:49.107Z
 >
 > Yes please test it! 👍 I plan to add an option to output JSON to file 😁

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-03-28T11:41:59.666Z
->
-> Of course! 👍 Dart is very powerful language, and you can use Flutter also if you learn Dart! 😁

----

-> Paul Frazee✌️ @pfrazee.com 2023-03-25T19:59:50.953Z
->
-> I am a CRAFTSMAN and my code is BEAUTIFUL and absolutely OBSOLETE

----
 <!-- MY-BSKY_TIMELINE:END -->